Start page

 At right: Drawing of the inscription of Zelenchuk stele in Dhurtubayev's book taken from V.A.
 Kuznetsov (Ibid: 199).

 Having my own opinion about the ethnicity of the Alans, I think that the inscription was made in a language close to Old English.
 I wrote the clearer signs on the stele as follows: νικολαοσ σαχε θεφοιχ ο βολτ γεφοιγτ πακα θαρ πακα θαν φογριτ αν παλ αμ απδ λανε φογρ – λακα νεβερ θεοθελ.
-I propose the following decoding of the inscription: "Sachs Nikolai is buried here, doomed to death by a traitorous arrow of an insidious servant, decorated with a strong pillar decorating the path – a gift from his nephew Theophilus".
+I propose such decoding of the inscription: "Sachs Nikolai is buried here, doomed to death by a traitorous arrow of an insidious servant, decorated with a strong pillar decorating the path – a gift from his nephew Theophilus".
 Possibly, Sakz, Cumanian Khan, the brother of Begubars, was buried here.
 Judging by the names of the Cumanian Khans, in the annals, the common name of the Cumans was understood to mean various peoples who inhabited the North Caucasus and the shore of the Sea of Azov.
 Among them were the Alans-Angles.
 The name of the brother of Sakz Begubars can be deciphered with the help of OE. beg “berry” and ūfer “shore” (generally “currant”, cf. Ukrainian porіchki (bank berry “the same”).
 Other Anglo-Saxons among the Cumanian Khans could be Iskal and Kytan.
 (For more details, see in Russian Zelenchuk inscription)

 As if the leading role of the Anglo-Saxons in Khazaria is contradicted by the name of the Khazar king Bulan, which is in good agreement with the ancient Turkic. bulan "moose".
 However, this does not mean that the path to power was closed to nobles of a different origin.
 The majority of the population of the kaganate spoke a language related to Chuvash and its ethnicity had to be attested in historical documents.
 This majority could only be the Suvars (Savirs), statements about the connection of which with the Chuvashs can be found in many authors.
 Like the name of Bulan, being corresponded to Chuv. pālan "a deer, so the name of the Savir prince Bolakh allows his origin from the same language (Chuv. pulakh "fertility").
 Artamonov argued that of all the nomadic tribes of the Caspian steppes of the 5th century, the most information was preserved about the Savirs, but attributed them to the Huns (ARTAMONOV M.I.
 1962: 68), therefore, not all information can be trusted, contemporaries could confuse the Huns and Savirs, who in certain cases acted together/